|Nutrition Facts (per serving)|

 1 bay leaf

 1 1/2 cups fresh or frozen green beans cut into 1-inch pieces

 Gather the ingredients.

 Remove the bay leaf and ladle the soup into bowls.
+Serve hot and enjoy.

 - Add diced rutabaga to the soup along with the carrots and potatoes.